MG-cpu90/code-quiz/README.md

 ## Usage
 ### Developer
-* In order to run the application, open the "index.html" file inside the project root directory in the browser window.
+* In order to run the application, clone the GitHub repository onto your local device

+* Then, open the "index.html" file inside the project root directory in the browser window.

 ### User Story